m-saenger/atlas/README.md

-## Idea
+## Goal
-Plot project map in R which covers the full paper size.
+Plot a projected map in R which fully covers a given paper size.
 Ideal for printing (PDF).
+Not a package nor a minimal example, but the code should explain the essential steps.

+Steps:
+* Input: geometry in lat-long coordinates
+* Project convex hull of geometry to new projection (e. g.
+Lambert azimuthal)
+* Get projected extent
+* Calculate inner paper size (substract margins and spacing for title, axis, etc.)
+* Adjust extent to target paper size
+* Plot projected data for adjusted extent
+* Modify plot grobs to set exact dimensions for title, caption and axis

 ## Example 1: A4 Portrait with title, caption and axis